shad-ct/Hannami/README.md

 - 😊 **Mood calendar** to visualize emotional patterns across days and months
 - 🖼 **Add photos, tags, and textual reflections** to remember moments vividly
 - 🎨 **Themes and UI personalization** to match your taste
-- 🔄 **Cloud sync support** so memories stay backed up and accessible
+- 🔄 **Complete offline! complete privacy** so memories stay backed up and accessible. no worries about data breach and privacy.

 ---